 React Native

-This article provides instructions on adding the Ditto package to your project by importing, initializing, and preparing Ditto to be integrated successfully with your React Native apps.
+This article provides instructions on adding and integrating Ditto to your React Native project, ensuring successful syncing.

 Install the Ditto package into your project.
 (Installing the Ditto SDK)